mongodb/docs/source/reference/server-status.rst

    **TK** assertions.
 Use this value to provide context to the other values in the :status:`asserts` data structure.

-TODO determine number of assertions per-rollover.
+TODO-pending response from Mathias (determine number of assertions per-rollover.)

 .. _durability-status: